iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 There are several parameters that need to be set properly to make sure the flight controller can communicate with your motor using PWM.
 Connect to your flight controller with QGroundControl, and under "Vehicle Setup" select
 "Parameters".
 Use the Search bar to look for the following parameters, and set them to the correct values if necessary:

-* **PWM_MAIN_MIN = 1000**
+* **PWM_MAIN_MIN = 990**

   * This sets the minimum PWM value in microseconds that will be output to the motor.
-By default, IQ motors use a range of 1000us to 2000us.
+By default, IQ motors use a range of 1000us to 2000us, but setting this to 990us helps ensure the motor will not spin on a 0% throttle.

 * **PWM_MAIN_MAX = 2000**